a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing folders and files.
 Open another window, for an empty volume.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the target window.
 * Launch DeskTop.
 Open a window containing folders and files, with no scrollbars active.
 Open another window.
 Drag an icon from the first to the second.
 Ensure no scrollbars activate in the source window.

 * Launch DeskTop.
 Open some windows.
-Special > Disk Copy.
+Special > Copy Disk.
 Quit back to DeskTop.
 Verify that the windows are restored.
 * Launch DeskTop.
 Close all windows.
-Special > Disk Copy.
+Special > Copy Disk.
 Quit back to DeskTop.
 Verify that no windows are restored.
 * Launch DeskTop.
-Special > Disk Copy.
+Special > Copy Disk.
 Quit back to DeskTop.
 Invoke BASIC.SYSTEM.
 Ensure /RAM exists.

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window.
 File > Duplicate.
 Enter a new name, and click OK.
 Verify that the window with the selected file refreshes.